yamachig/Lawtext/README.md

 In the field of programming and open source community (suggestive of the term "code"), several optimized solutions are available to solve such problems:

 - Source codes are in a manageable plain text format.
 It is machine-readable by nature and designed so that people can read and edit them efficiently.
 Because they are just simple plain text files, many third-party useful (and often free) tools are available.
-- Various kinds of source code editors and viewers are available.
+- Various kinds of source code editors (e.g. Visual Studio Code) and viewers are available.
 These editors and viewers typically have syntax highlighting features.
 Some of them provide navigation features, and more advanced tools like linters can be combined.
-- Multifunctional version control systems are available, which are generally the basis of programming workflow.
+- Multifunctional version control systems are available (e.g. Git), which are generally the basis of programming workflow.
 They avoid reversions and make it easy for developers to collaborate in a team.
-- Source codes are stored and shared on public repositories with changing history in human-readable and editable form.
+- Source codes are stored and shared on public repositories (e.g. GitHub) with changing history in human-readable and editable form.
 Modifying and commenting features are also integrated.

 ## Proposal